ara4n/state-experiments/README.md

 * calc_segmented_tsp.py
   * fork of calc_segmented_mst.py which instead treats it as the travelling salesperson problem between clusters, given that's what we're actually doing here, and given we only have 76 rows to play with.
   * Using elkai, this returns 7901 and only takes 900ms for 76 segments - so our best yet.
+  * For the first 85K SGs in HQ, this returns 296K state table rows (out of 16,921,672 state group state entries; 78,493 total events; 2391 segments), which feels high - we expect 10% compression based on #nvi, not 17%.
+     * However, something feels wrong - querying SG 599996791 returns bogus values
+     * Also, calc_state ended up finding loads of trailing SGs like 397753848 which it should already have come across... but didn't, or has subsequently forgotten.
+     * this is because we incorrectly specified an 8-band minimum overlap for LSH bands, and we ended up with fully disconnected islands as a result.
+Reducing to 1 band should avoid this.
+    * Trying again with fewer disconnected islands (1-band overlap, but searching only past-for-prev and future-for-next SGs after jumps), we get 273K state rows: not a great improvement.
+     * querying 599996791 still returns bogus values (just 3000 state events trailing from SG 397764923).
+* aco.py
+  * Ant Colony Optimisation solver to TSP which takes the distances matrix output from calc_segmented_tsp.py and generates an ordering from it as a way of doing faster TSP.

 * calc_state.py
   * fork of compress_dag_ordered.py which loads the state in the order from calc_branches/hilbert/hamming/segmented_mst/segmented_tsp and compresses it.

 Next steps:
  * consider using the state DAG to get better similarity for adjacent temporal table rows
+ * try parellised ACO for faster TSP
+ * **try falling back to minhash comparison if we fail to find branch points after a jump, to avoid islands which then cause thrashing in any algorithm**
+ * try redefining distance 16 to be much higher - won't cause islands, but will discourage hitting it by accident?
+ * figure out why 599996791 returns wrong values in the value table

 ## Dumping state